CoulterJones/NICAR16/README.md

-# NICAR-2016
+# NICAR 2016
-R Code from the 2015 IRE conference sessions led by Amelia McNamara and Coulter Jones
+R Code from the 2016 NICAR conference sessions led by Amelia McNamara and Coulter Jones